kennethdavidbuck/ember-start/README.md

 # Ember Start

-Now user Bower to manage dependencies.
+Now using Bower to manage dependencies.
 Currently bower.json pulls all the most current dependencies.

 This is a build/development tool for Ember developers to setup a basic application that includes: LESS compilation, concatenation of all javascript to a single app.js file, ember templates compilation, jshinting, yui documentation compilation, local http server, project watch tools.
 It also includes a "release" function which will uglify (minify/compress) all files for a production deployment version of your app.